Use the quick links below to jump to a particular section of our sights and activities coverage for Siem Reap.

 Heading down a wide road on the outskirts of Siem Reap at night, when camera-toting temple tourists are tucking into their fish amok in front of an Apsara dance show, and backpackers head to Pub Street, you’ll hit a dead end — welcome to Kyung Yu, a funfair that sets up daily come ...
 Read more about Kyung Yu Fun Fair .

-A 15-minute stroll north from the Old Market, along the shady west bank of the Siem Reap River, with its ornate stone streetlamps and hotch-potch of animal and religious sculptures, leads you to The Royal Gardens, the Siem Reap city centre’s only open public green space.
-It is an area that provides visitors with a restful antidote to the dusty streets of downtown, and a handful of free ...
+A 15-minute stroll north from the Old Market, along the shady west bank of the Siem Reap River, with its ornate stone street lamps and hotch-potch of animal and religious sculptures, leads you to The Royal Gardens, the Siem Reap city centre’s only open public green ...
 Read more about Siem Reap's Royal Gardens .

 While they’re not as pushy as their counterparts in Bangkok, it’s still almost impossible to walk through central Siem Reap without hearing the siren call of “you want massaaage?” as pitchers nervously exhort you to enter their particular spa space.
 And there are now so many of them with the same glass front, same menu and unknowable service that it’s impossible to separate the wheat ...
 Read more about Where can I get a good massage in Siem Reap? .